danielclickh/marketing-website-preview/content/docs/gettingstarted/index.md

 - You will need a Linux or Mac OS X machine
 - Optionally, you can use Docker
-- ClickHouse *does not run on Windows*, so Windows users will need to either:
+- Windows users will need to either:
+  - run ClickHouse within the WSL (Windows Subsystem for Linux)
   - install <a href="https://docs.docker.com/desktop/windows/install/" target="_blank">Docker on Windows</a>
   - run Linux in a virtual machine using something like <a href="https://www.virtualbox.org/" target="_blank">VirtualBox</a>
   - create a Linux instance using your favorite cloud provider